 Only the headteacher can authorise a child's absence from school.

-Schools will follow up all absences, so you may receive a telephone call to check where your child is.
+Schools will follow up all absences, so you may receive a telephone call, email or text message to check where your child is.

 Helping your child have good attendance at school